francis-clairicia/EasyNetwork/docs/source/howto/serializers.rst

 methods.
 The :meth:`~.AbstractIncrementalPacketSerializer.serialize` and :meth:`~.AbstractIncrementalPacketSerializer.deserialize` methods
 have a default implementation that uses the incremental serialization methods.

-Option 1: Using common patterns
+Option 1: Using Common Patterns
 -------------------------------

 Chances are that the communication protocol uses a simple principle to determine the end of a packet.
 The most common cases are: